-Assign codes from category T31, Burns classified according to extent of body surface involved, or T32, Corrosions classified according to extent of body surface involved, for acute burns or corrosions when the site of the burn or corrosion is not specified or when there is a need for additional data.
+6) Burns and corrosions classified according to extent of body surface involved the burn or corrosion is not specified or when there is a need for additional data.
 It is advisable to use category T31 as additional coding when needed to provide data for evaluating burn mortality, such as that needed by burn units.
 It is also advisable to use category T31 as an additional code for reporting purposes when there is mention of a third-degree burn involving 20 percent or more of the body surface.
 Codes from categories T31 and T32 should not be used for sequelae of burns or corrosions.